prthiaga/mcrouter-wiki/Home.md

 Mcrouter is a memcache protocol routing layer.
-It abstracts request routing, connection pooling, failover, and many other features from the client, which can simply talk to Mcrouter over a TCP connection using the memcache protocol.
+It abstracts request routing, connection pooling, failover, and many other features from the client, which can simply talk to mcrouter over a TCP connection using the memcache protocol.

-Typically, minimal or no client changes are needed to make use of Mcrouter's features, which is set up as a drop-in proxy between the client and memcached hosts.
-At Facebook, Mcrouter is a core component of a distributed cache infrastructure that spans over a large number of individual Memcached boxes.
+Typically, minimal or no client changes are needed to make use of mcrouter's features, which is set up as a drop-in proxy between the client and memcached hosts.

+At Facebook, mcrouter is a core component of a distributed cache infrastructure that spans over a large number of individual memcached boxes.

 To install Mcrouter, see [Installation](Installation.md).

-### Overview
+### Quick start

-Essentially, Mcrouter takes in a memcache request, applies rules defined by the configs, and sends it on.
-The complexity resides in defining and subscribing to the configuration rules properly.
-Configuration allows for flexible specification of special handling and failover behavior.

-### Command line arguments

 Assuming you have a memcached instance on the local host running on port 5001, the simplest Mcrouter setup is (::1 is IPv6 loopback address; IPv6 addresses